Whether it’s Chinese, Japanese, Vietnamese or Thai, get your fill of noodles at these amazing restaurants.

 Pad Thai fans will be in heaven at Zaap.
 This lively restaurant offers up huge platefuls of the popular dish.
 Designed to recreate a busy Bangkok street, eating here is something of a spectacle – chefs throw noodles around in the open kitchen and traditional tuk tuks are dotted around the dining area.

-One of Zaap’s most popular dishes is the pad Thai bo ran, which costs just £8.25.
+One of Zaap’s most popular dishes is the Pad Thai Bo Ran, which costs just £8.95.
 This sweet and spicy mountain of rice noodles is cooked in their signature marinade and fried with eggs, spring onions, beansprouts and dried chilli powder.
 It’s finished with coriander, crunchy peanuts and a squeeze of lime, making it an all-round knockout dish.

 Zaap Thai Street Food, 22 Grand Arcade, Leeds, West Yorkshire, LS1 6PG.

 Expect to queue for a table at this popular little eatery.
 This is fast food, Thai style.
-Main dishes start from as little as £5.50, while starters are priced around £2.50, making this popular little restaurant great value for money.
+Main dishes start from as little as £6.50, while starters are priced around £2.50, making My Thai great value for money.

-You’ll find all the Thai staples on the menu here – noodles, curries and stir fries, all made with authentic ingredients in the style of quick, tasty street food in Thailand.
-The knockout noodle dish is the pad kee mow, a big spicy bowl of egg noodles with carrots, onion, fragrant basil and your choice of meat.
+You’ll find all the Thai staples on the menu here – noodles, curries and stir-fries, all made with authentic ingredients in the style of quick, tasty street food you’d get in Thailand.
+The standout noodle dish is the Pad Kee Mow, a big spicy bowl of egg noodles with carrots, onion, fragrant basil and your choice of meat.
 There are also plenty of dishes for vegans and you can even go gluten-free.

 My Thai, Merrion Centre, 43 Wade Lane, Leeds, West Yorkshire, LS2 8NJ & 26 York Place, Leeds, West Yorkshire, LS1 2EY.